CSCfi/csc-user-guide/docs/apps/gromacs.md

 #### PME decomposition

 Scaling of huge systems with several millions atoms may be limited by single GPU PME.
-To significantly improve the scaling, PME decomposition to multiple GPUs is enabled in the `gromacs/2023.1-heffte` module with the [HeFFTe library](https://icl-utk-edu.github.io/heffte/) linked.
+To significantly improve the scaling, decomposition of PME to multiple GPUs is possible in the `gromacs/2023.1-heffte` module with the [HeFFTe library](https://icl-utk-edu.github.io/heffte/) linked.
 Add the following exports to the batch script above: